 Every candidate knows preparation is key to a successful interview, but in the tech industry this preparation should be as up-to-date as possible.

-“I always tell candidates to check the industry news and the company’s latest news too,” advises Mirza Baig, consultant of technology in Robert Walters’ Dubai office.
+“I always tell candidates to check the industry news and the company’s latest news too,” advises Jessica Newman, associate consultant of technology at Robert Walters’ Dubai office.
 “If the company is heading off in a certain direction, whether it’s AI or machine learning, make sure you know about it and have something to say about it.”

 Make your CV stand out